 I have grouped my assessment of the proposed Act according to the main elements of the process and other key features.
 There are many cross-cutting and other issues that deserve separate attention, such as public participation, transparency issues, the role of Indigenous peoples, learning, accountability, multi-jurisdictional cooperation, climate change, assessment of projects on federal lands and outside Canada, among others.
 Addressing these all would have made this post even longer than it already is, and would have significantly delayed its release.
-I hope to follow up on some of these issues with separate posts, so stay tuned.
+I will follow up on some of these issues with separate posts, so stay tuned.

 Triggers, Application of the Assessment Process